jochenalt/Lisbeth/docs/source/imu.rst

 Mounting the IMU
 ----------------

 I bundled the Microstrain IMU with a low-cost magnetometer `LIS3DM <https://www.adafruit.com/product/4022>`_.
 The yaw angle is not really relevant for a quadruped, almost neglectable actually.
 Anyhow, I found the drift in the z-axis annoying, so I added the magnetometer and printed a holder that clamps it on to of the IMU.

 .. image:: /images/Magnetometer_sockets.png
 	:width: 400
 	:alt: Original
  	:class: float-left

 .. image:: /images/IMU_and_magnetometer_mounted.png
 	:width: 300
 	:alt: Original
  	:class: float-right

-To fit into the holder, the original sockets need to be removed.
+ The useless Stemma QT  sockets of the magnetometer needed to be removed to fit in the holder.
 The final package became a bit bulky, but IMU and Magnetometer are nicely covered.

 Filtering IMU  Data